hydrosquall/tiingo-python/README.rst

   # Get latest prices, based on 3+ sources, as CSV or JSON, sampled weekly
   ticker_price = client.get_ticker_price("GOOGL", frequency="weekly")

-  # WARNING: These will only work if your account has access to the
-  # Mutual Funds portion of the API.
-  # Get mutual fund metadata
-  fund_metadata = client.get_fund_metadata("VFINX")
-  # Get mutual fund Expenses and Shareholder Fee Data for June 2017
-  fund_metrics = client.get_fund_metrics("VFINX", "2017-06-01", "2017-06-30")

   # Get news articles about given tickers or search terms from given domains
   # Coming soon!